richafnu/Viva/Viva/engage/work-with-external-networks-and-entra.md

 :::image type="content" source="../media/engage/admin/config-and-connect-13.png" alt-text="The last stage of external network migration.":::

 >[!IMPORTANT]
-> Update the policies of the Entra tenant that hosts your new external network based on your security requirements, including the policies to identify, respond to, and recover from security threats.
+> Update the policies of the Entra tenant that hosts your new external network.
+Base them on your security requirements, including the policies to identify, respond to, and recover from security threats.

 After completing the data move to the new external network, administrators must take the following actions: